Discrete Microlocal Morse Theory: Introduction

 \section{Introduction}

 A motif of twentieth-century mathematics is the investigation of global structures via local inquiry.
 Here, we build on two instances of this global-local theme.

 The first instance is Morse theory.
 Classically, Morse theory studies the global topological structure of a manifold by (locally) analyzing critical points of a real-valued smooth function on the manifold~\cite{Milnor,Morse}.
 Morse theory has since been generalized to stratified spaces~\cite{GoreskyMacPherson1988} and applied to many areas of mathematics.
-Recently, Forman applied these ideas to study cell complexes, and in doing so initiated the study of discrete Morse theory ~\cite{Forman2002,Forman1998}.
-Forman's reformulation has since led to many advances in applied and computational topology~\cite{Nanda2019,NandaTamakiTanaka,DotkoWagner,HarkerMischaikowMrozekNanda,MischaikowNanda,Skoldberg}.
+Forman applied these ideas to study cell complexes, and in doing so initiated the study of discrete Morse theory ~\cite{Forman2002,Forman1998}.
+Forman's reformulation has since led to many advances in applied and computational topology~\cite{Nanda2019,NandaTamakiTanaka,DotkoWagner,HarkerMischaikowMrozekNanda,MischaikowNanda,Skoldberg,Freij2009,BauerEdelsbrunner2016}.

 The second instance is sheaf theory, the poster child of the global-local motif.
-Introduced by Leray~\cite{Leray} and modernized by Grothendieck (with numerous contributions from Cartan, Serre, Verdier, Deligne, and many others), sheaf theory is a general framework combining homological algebra and topology (see `A Short History: Les d\'ebuts de la th\'eorie des faisceaux' by Houzel in \cite{KashiwaraSchapira1994} for a beautiful synopsis of the historical development of sheaf theory).
-Analogous to the recent expansion of discrete Morse theory, a growing body of research studies sheaves on cell complexes with applications in applied and computational topology~\cite{ MacPhersonPatel,Nanda,CurryPatel, CurryMukherjeeTurner,Curry2018,CurryGhristNanda2016,Curry2014}.
+Introduced by Leray~\cite{Leray} and modernized by Grothendieck, with numerous contributions from Cartan, Serre, Verdier, Deligne, and many others, sheaf theory is a general framework combining homological algebra and topology (see `A Short History: Les d\'ebuts de la th\'eorie des faisceaux' by Houzel in \cite{KashiwaraSchapira1994} for a beautiful synopsis of the historical development of sheaf theory).
+Analogous to the recent expansion of discrete Morse theory, a growing body of research studies sheaves on cell complexes with applications in applied and computational topology~\cite{ MacPhersonPatel,Nanda,CurryPatel, CurryMukherjeeTurner,Curry2018,CurryGhristNanda2016,Curry2014}, although sheaves on finite posets were already studied earlier, e.g., in \cite{Deheuvels1962}.
 However, the utility of sheaf theory is most fully realized when working in the setting of derived categories.
 Computational aspects of derived cellular sheaf theory are explored in~\cite{BerkoukGinot,BerkoukPetit2021,BerkoukGinotOudot, Curry2014,Shepard1985}.
 Despite these advances, algorithms for many useful computations within derived cellular sheaf theory remain (to the best of our knowledge) underdeveloped.

 At the intersection of Morse theory and derived sheaf theory lies microlocal geometry.
 The `microlocal' perspective of sheaf theory originates from Sato's study of singularities within systems of linear differential equations~\cite{SatoKawaiKashiwara,Sato}.
 This perspective considers the propagation of various local structures (such as local solutions of differential equations or homological vanishing properties of sheaves) along different directions within (the cotangent bundle of) a manifold.
 Microlocal geometry (and its relatives) have far-reaching applications throughout modern mathematics, including intersection cohomology and perverse sheaf theory~\cite{Goresky2020,GoreskyMacPherson1981}, enumerative geometry~\cite{Behrend}, symplectic geometry~\cite{NadlerZaslow}, and representation theory~\cite{ABV} (to name a few).